yehoudaB/migration-finance/README.md

 make deploy
 ````

-But for testing you need to do this :
+for testing from sepolia fork in one command you need to do this :

 ```
  source .env